Every white guy on Facebook is an epidemiologist now

 — Mark Humphries (@markhumphries) April 9, 2020

-The armchair epidemiologist is everywhere and spans across age, race, and political leanings.
+The armchair epidemiologist is everywhere and spans across age, race, and political leanings, but skews white and male.
 Because I’m extremely privileged to be healthy and safe at home, and because I’m a glutton for punishment, I mindlessly scroll through Facebook a few times a day.

 One day, a friend of mine had posted an article warning about the dangers of misinformation during a public health crisis.
 Listen to the experts who want you to wash your hands and not your uncle’s wife who thinks the virus is caused by 5G cell phone towers.
 Simple, right?
 The first comment was from a man.
 “I think even the experts are misinformed.”
 Stunning!
 The World Health Organization, the Centers for Disease Control and Prevention, and the National Institute for Health, all got it wrong.
 But thank God, Chad from homeroom in 2005 has got a handle on the crisis.